lsst-sqre/sqr-057/index.rst

 Velero restore
 ==============

-You can use mamespace mapping to restore the application to another namespace.
+You can use **namespace mapping** to restore the application to a different namespace.

 .. prompt:: bash$ $,# auto